Forum of Culture and Arts of Uzbekistan Foundation: Women`s Council

-Women's Council is a voluntary association, established in 2005 by the women who were brought together for family care, safe motherhood, proper upbringing of the future generation.
-Therefore, children, women and families are in the focus of Women's Council.
+Women's Council was a voluntary association, established in 2005 by the women who were brought together for family care, safe motherhood, proper upbringing of the future generation.
+Therefore, children, women and families were in the focus of Women's Council.

 Mehr Nuri Charity Foundation

 Established in July 2004, MehrNuri (Light of mercy) Foundation gave itself the goal of organizing charitable activities, providing financial aid for low-income families in Uzbekistan, providing sponsor aid for medical, educational and other social institutions engaged in healthcare, providing support for small and medium-sized, family and women’s business as well as supporting talented youth.

-In 2012 it was reported that Mehr Nuri Foundation reconstructed orphanage №22 in Tashkent, also constructed and equipped the sport complex on territory of Tashkent Pediatrician Medical Institute.
+In 2012, it was reported that Mehr Nuri Foundation reconstructed orphanage №22 in Tashkent, also constructed and equipped the sport complex on territory of Tashkent Pediatrician Medical Institute.